ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 As always, the bears continued to represent a highlight for guests at ATA Lodge!
 We are a bear viewing and photography location in our own right.
 You will definitely see many, many bears while here in July though September.

 Bear numbers in July are always highest once the sockeye salmon start to appear in the river.
-And we regularly see in excess of 30 to 40 unique bears a day that time of the season.
+And we regularly see in excess of 30 to 40 unique bears a day that time of the season near the lodge.
 Even after the sockeye run has diminished, having headed upstream to our headwaters where they will eventually spawn; we still can see up to and even over a dozen a day while out on the river.

 The nice thing about viewing bears on our river is that there are no other people, except our guests around.
 There are no crowds of people like at Brooks Falls.
 You will encounter them just by being here.
 Often we see them looking for their next meal, while we are sitting down and eating ours at the lodge.

 The rainbow trout fishing this year started off very strong in June and sustained well into July on our river, near the lodge.
-We continued to catch some great rainbow trout all season long both up and downstream of the lodge.
+In fact, we continued to catch some great rainbow trout all season long both up and downstream of the lodge.

 But truth be told, the best trout of the season were mostly caught in relative close proximity to the lodge.
 We are very pleased to have seen such good fish being caught all season long.
 This is especially true as the late season trout fishing had suffered with the decline of the chum salmon runs in the past few years.

 Those intrepid anglers, that put in the time and worked hard to hunt for these trout, were ultimately rewarded for their efforts!
-Whereas, our trout rarely attain the size of those fish that have the big lakes to overwinter in and sockeye salmon spawning in in the river; we do expect to regularly catch rainbows of 24 inches, with many being caught up to 27 inches.
+Whereas, our trout rarely attain the size of those fish that have the big lakes to overwinter in and sockeye salmon spawning in in the river; we do expect to regularly catch many rainbows of up to 24 inches, with many being caught up to 27 to 29 inches.
 But this year, we had some really big trout that over those lengths!

-The Alagnak River was one of Alaska's first 5 designated Wild and Scenic Rivers!
+The Alagnak River was Alaska's first designated Wild and Scenic River!
 And it is indeed both Wild and Scenic!
 The Alagnak Wild River is a great place to get in touch with your Wild Side!
 The wildlife on the bank of the river provide a regular source of wonder and awe.

-This year I was excited to have been able to personally see a Lynx and a Wolverine this season!
-I had never previously seen either one of these rarely seen denizens of the Katmai National Park and Preserve.
+This year we were excited to have been able to see Lynx and Wolverine this season!
+These rarely seen denizens of the Katmai National Park and Preserve were a highlight this season.

-Over the course of the season, we were able to witness otters, beavers, mink, weasel, a wolf, 2 wolverines, a lynx and of course moose, bears, eagles, osprey, and various other types of birds, ducks, swans and sandhill cranes!
+Over the course of the season, we were able to witness otters, beavers, mink, weasel, wolf, wolverines, a lynx and of course numerous moose, bears, eagles, osprey, and various other types of birds, ducks, swans and sandhill cranes!

 Many first time visitors are surprised to find out that juvenile bald eagles are not golden eagles (which are also occasionally seen).
 They can't believe that the juvenile bald eagles can be so big, and not have a white head.
 It takes a few years before their head turns white and mature in to being recognized as the majestic birds of prey they are.